Victorian Period in Strathfield c.1860s – c.1890s

-This period coincides with the first wave of residential development in Strathfield.
-The Victorian period roughly covers the reign of Queen Victoria (1839-1901).
+The Victorian period coincides with the first wave of residential development in Strathfield and roughly covers the reign of Queen Victoria (1839-1901).
 The Victorian period was characterised by unprecedented affluence, success and economic prosperity, notably wealth generated by agriculture (wool and wheat) and the discovery of gold in Victoria and NSW.
 Profits generated from land speculation and investment, pastoral interests and manufacturing translated into eclectic architectural styles and interior decoration.

-In Strathfield, the economic prosperity of early residents of Strathfield enabled construction of substantial homes and gardens, many described as mansions or ‘country-style’ estates.
-Many Victorian style mansions still exist in Strathfield today, though most situated on smaller allotments of land due to later subdivisions.
+The economic prosperity of early residents of Strathfield enabled construction of substantial homes and gardens, many described as mansions or ‘country-style’ estates.
+Many Victorian style mansions still exist in Strathfield today, though most are situated on smaller allotments of land due to subdivision of their grounds.

-The early 1890s saw the end of the ‘long economic boom’ as depression conditions set in, which lead to the end of the ‘Victorian’ architectual period.
+The early 1890s saw the end of the ‘long economic boom’ as conditions of the economic depression set in, which lead to the end of the ‘Victorian’ architectual period.

-The Woodward Avenue Heritage Conservation Area, including parts of The Boulevarde and Albyn Road, features many examples of Victorian architecture of the late 1880s in Strathfield.
-There are also excellent examples of in streets such as Redmyre Road, Florence Street, Meredith Street, Abbotsford Road, Homebush Road and Albert Road.
+The Woodward Avenue Heritage Conservation Area, including parts of The Boulevarde and Albyn Road Strathfield, features many examples of Victorian architecture of the late 1880s in Strathfield.
+There are also excellent examples of in streets such as Redmyre Road Strathfield, Florence Street Strathfield, Meredith Street Homebush, Abbotsford Road Homebush, Homebush Road and Albert Road Strathfield

 Articles on the following properties: